microsoft/STL/README.md

 ### CTest

-When running the tests via CTest all of the testsuites are considered to be a single test.
+When running the tests via CTest, all of the testsuites are considered to be a single test.
 If any single test in a testsuite fails, CTest will simply report that the `stl` test failed.

 Example: